JuliaIskra/sort-using-reverse/README.md

 Created for job interview in Wrike.

-The task was: Sort array using only "reverse" operation of first N rntries.
+The task was: Sort array using only "reverse" operation of first N entries.

 To run tests execute "mvn test" from project directory.